 When you write content, you want it to rank high in search engines.
 You do this by practicing good SEO and using keywords people actually search for.
-This tools helps you discover those keywords.
+This tool helps you discover those keywords.

 Another huge source of traffic is social media and Pinterest.
 The best way to attract clicks on Pinterest is by creating eye-catching graphics.
 Canva makes graphic design really easy.

 The free version is so useful that you might not want the paid version.
 However, a premium account does give you access to royalty-free music and lots of stock images.

 Buffer is an amazing tool that lets you schedule social media posts to Twitter, Facebook, and remind you to publish to Instagram.

 It frees up your time.
 You can literally plan and schedule an entire week’s worth of social media posts in just a few hours.

 Tailwind is one of the platforms that I recommend using the paid version.
 With Tailwind, you can schedule Pinterest pins in bulk, and it will auto-post to your boards for you!